gwilku/jscan-docs/general/user_manual.rst

 This screen shows all **possible** modules for this model - it doesn't mean that are all actually installed on this particular car.

-Each module has 3 functionalities:
+Each module can have the following functionalities:

 1) Trouble Codes: Allows you to show/clear - Trouble Codes on currently selected module